-All motions for substantive relief must be filed in accordance with CCP § 1005 and California Rules of Court rule 3.1300.
+All motions for substantive relief must be filed in accordance with CCP §1005 and California Rules of Court rule 3.1300.
 No noticed motion will be accepted by the clerk for filing unless it is accompanied by a proof of service.

 Counsel for any party or any tribal representative can file a request to place a matter of a less formal nature on the court's calendar.
-No request to place a matter on calendar, except a request to set a detention hearing, will be accepted by the clerk or placed on calendar, unless the request is submitted in writing not less than five (5) business days before the hearing and is accompanied by a proof of service.
+No request to place a matter on calendar, except a request to set a detention hearing, will be accepted by the clerk or placed on calendar, unless the request is submitted in writing before 3:30 p.m. and not less than five (5) business days before the hearing and is accompanied by a proof of service.
 Any request submitted less than five (5) business days before the requested hearing date, other than a request for a detention hearing, must be accompanied by an order shortening time with a declaration setting forth the need for an order shortening time.
+All requests with an order shortening time will be filed at the clerk's window.